csmangum/opusagent/.context/README_silero_vad.md

 ## License

-This script is part of the FastAgent project and follows the same license terms.
+This script is part of the OpusAgent project and follows the same license terms.
 Silero VAD is licensed under MIT.